-- To provide good quality accurate information and guidance for those faced with homelessness. - To ensure staff are trained and equipped to provide good quality, accurate homelessness advice and guidance. - To ensure that the information, guidance, and advice we provide is current and reflects legislative and policy changes, local support service provision, and good practice. - To ensure the homelessness information, guidance, and links on the Homelessness area of the Council's website are accessible, relevant, and current.

-To enable homelessness prevention

-- To ensure staffing resources meet the Borough's preference to prevent someone from becoming homeless rather than helping them to find a new home. - To Promote early intervention with tenants and landlords and offer a free specialist project for landlords considering serving a notice, or tenants who are at risk of losing their home. - To ensure our Housing Solutions Support Scheme is current with today's economic climate. - To ensure through engagement with landlords and agents our customers are supported to transition into the private sector.

-To relieve homelessness at the earliest opportunity to enable suitable alternative accommodation for those becoming homeless

-- To provide innovative and alternative solutions to relieve homelessness including the provision of debt advice and financial assistance. - To ensure the level of temporary housing needed meets demand. - To ensure temporary housing solutions are value for money and reduce costs to the Borough. - To ensure private rented housing solutions are available and accessible. - Ensure prompt allocation, and nomination for vacant social housing properties.

-To enable access to suitable and affordable accommodation that is sustainable, with support provided where appropriate
+PRIORITY 1 Provide access to free housing advice and/ or assistance to all who are homeless or facing homelessness To provide good quality accurate information and guidance for those faced with homelessness.
+To ensure staff are trained and equipped to provide good quality, accurate homelessness advice and guidance.
+To ensure that the information, guidance, and advice we provide is current and reflects legislative and policy changes, local support service provision, and good practice.
+To ensure the homelessness information, guidance, and links on the Homelessness area of the Council's website are accessible, relevant, and current.
+PRIORITY 2 To enable homelessness prevention To ensure staffing resources meet the Borough's preference to prevent someone from becoming homeless rather than helping them to find a new home.
+To promote early intervention with tenants and landlords and offer a free specialist project for landlords considering serving a notice, or tenants who are at risk of losing their home.
+To ensure our Housing Solutions Support Scheme is current with today's economic climate.
+To ensure through engagement with landlords and agents our customers are supported to transition into the private sector.
+PRIORITY 3 To relieve homelessness at the earliest opportunity to enable suitable alternative accommodation for those becoming homeless To provide innovative and alternative solutions to relieve homelessness including the provision of debt advice and financial assistance.
+To ensure the level of temporary housing needed meets demand.
+To ensure temporary housing solutions are value for money and reduce costs to the Borough.
+To ensure private rented housing solutions are available and accessible.
+To ensure prompt allocation, and nomination for vacant social housing properties.
+PRIORITY 4 To enable access to suitable and affordable accommodation that is sustainable, with To ensure social and affordable housing stock in the borough is let to those in greatest need.
+To work with developers, registered providers, and planning colleagues to maximise the delivery of affordable housing that meets local needs.

-- To ensure social and affordable housing stock in the borough is let to those in greatest need. - To work with developers, registered providers, and planning colleagues to maximise the delivery of affordable housing that meets local needs. - To further develop initiatives with private sector landlords to improve access to the private rented sector.
+• To further develop initiatives with private sector landlords to improve access to the private rented sector.